McLaren: Can-Am

-Indianapolis 500
+American open-wheel racing

+USAC (1970–1979)

 McLaren first contested the United States Auto Club's (USAC) Indianapolis 500 race in 1970, encouraged by their tyre supplier Goodyear, which wanted to break competitor Firestone's stranglehold on the event.
 With the M15 car, Bruce, Chris Amon, and Denny Hulme entered, but after Amon withdrew and Hulme was severely burned on the hands in an incident in practice, Peter Revson and Carl Williams took their places in the race to retire and finish seventh, respectively.
 The team also contested some of the more prestigious races in the USAC championship that year, as they would do in subsequent years.
 For 1971 they had a new car, the M16, which driver Mark Donohue said: "...obsoleted every other car on track..."
 At that year's Indianapolis 500, Revson qualified on pole and finished second, whilst in 1972, Donohue won in privateer Team Penske's M16B.
 The 1973 event had Johnny Rutherford join the team; he qualified on pole, but finished ninth, Revson crashed out.
 McLaren won their first Indianapolis 500 in 1974 with Rutherford.
 The McLaren and Rutherford combination was second in 1975 and won again in 1976.
 Developments of the M16 had been used throughout this period until the new M24 car was introduced in 1977.
-The team did not reproduce their recent success at Indianapolis in 1977, 1978, or 1979, and although they continued to win other USAC races, by the end of 1979, they decided to end their involvement.
+The team did not reproduce their recent success at Indianapolis in 1977, 1978, or 1979, and although they continued to win other USAC races, by the end of 1979, they decided to end their involvement in order to concentrate on their Formula One programme.

+IndyCar Series

+2017 and 2019 Indianapolis 500

 On 12 April 2017, McLaren revealed they would participate in the 2017 Indianapolis 500 with their current Formula 1 driver Fernando Alonso at the wheel of a Honda-powered McLaren-branded Andretti Autosport IndyCar.

 In qualifying, Alonso secured a second-row start from fifth.
 During the race Alonso led 27 laps in his first Indy 500 start.
 With 21 laps remaining Alonso was running seventh when his Honda engine failed.
 He was classified 24th.
 After his retirement he received a standing ovation from the grandstands.
 Alonso was praised for his strong debut.

 On 10 November 2018, McLaren announced that they would participate in the 2019 Indianapolis 500 with Fernando Alonso and using Chevrolet engines.
-However, after mechanical difficulties and a severe crash in practice, the team failed to qualify for the race (as did two other Carlin-associated entries, one with another former F1 driver (Max Chilton) driving).
+However, after mechanical difficulties and a severe crash in practice, the team failed to qualify for the race.